john-wig7/VA_Led_Project/README.md

 The project will use high powered RGB LEDs driven by constant current source, femtobuck drivers.
 The power supply is from an old ASX computer with an ample 650 watts.

-The rgbs will be sequenced using pwm pins from an Arduino Due.
+The LEDs will be sequenced using pwm pins from an Arduino Due.
 I have chosen the Due because:

 a) I have one!
 b) It has the necessary 12 pwm output pins
-c) It can use 12 bit pwm resolution (only 8 bit on uno)
+c) It has 12-bit pwm resolution (compared to 8-bit on Arduino Uno)
 d) The 3.3 volt output pins suit the femtobuck driver

 I have considered using an ESP32 and this is currently a secondary design branch with a learning curve, but has th epotential to be a cost effective and higher performing substitutue for the Due.
 The ESP32 also has the interesting micropython capability.